briandfoy/windows-tz-strings/README.md

 ## Next steps

 Eventually I will collate all of this information into some sort of language-agnostic data file that anything can consume.
 I haven't thought that far yet.

+## Other notes

+Extracting the Timezone ID, which I think is invariant across language packs:

+	PS> Get-TimeZone | Select-Object -expandproperty Id